ibm-cloud-docs/containers/cs_clusters.md

 You can use your 1 free cluster to become familiar with how {{site.data.keyword.containerlong_notm}} works.
 With free clusters, you can learn the terminology, complete a tutorial, and get your bearings before you take the leap to production-level standard clusters.
 Don't worry, you still get a free cluster even if you have a billable account.
 {: shortdesc}

 Free clusters include one worker node set up with 2vCPU and 4GB memory and have a life span of 30 days.
 After that time, the cluster expires and the cluster and its data are deleted.
-The deleted data is not backed up by {{site.data.keyword.Bluemix_notm}} and cannot be restored.
+The deleted data is not backed up by {{site.data.keyword.cloud_notm}} and cannot be restored.
 Be sure to back up any important data.
 {: note}

 ### Creating a free cluster in the console